Inflaton Dynamics in Higher-Derivative Scalar-Tensor Theories of Gravity: Results

 We first choose a fixed average field value $\phi_0$ that gives 100 e-folds in the homogeneous GR case.
 Within the bounds shown in Fig. \ref{fig:limits} and discussed in Sec. \ref{sec:model}, the largest allowed coupling is then $\Lambda^4\lambda=0.03$, with relative perturbation sizes up to $\Delta\phi/\phi_0 \lessapprox 0.6$.
 With these restrictions, the deviations from the $\lambda=0$ case are dominated by the zeroth-order behaviour, as shown in Fig. \ref{fig:fixedphi0}.

 In both the GR case (consistently with \cite{Aurrekoetxea:2019fhr}) and the case with non-zero $\lambda$, the scalar field perturbations initially decay.
 Inflation then continues with a small spread in $\phi$, which will eventually cause a small variation in the number of e-folds of inflation in different regions.
+The metric likewise shows short-lived perturbations in response to the inhomogeneities, but these decay, with the metric eventually becoming locally FLRW everywhere, with some variation left on super-horizon scales.
 As discussed above, the condition of weak coupling is applied here in two ways.
 Firstly, in the initial data, the scalar field energy density $\rho_\text{SF}$ must dominate over the effective EsGB density contribution $\rho_\text{GB}$ everywhere.
 Secondly, during the evolution, the condition in Eq. \eqref{eq:WCC} is monitored.
 We find that cases which are very close to the limit for the former typically leave the weakly coupled regime early in the evolution, and the numerical scheme breaks down.

 In summary, while the weak coupling conditions are obeyed, even very large horizon-scale modes are not significantly affected by the addition of the higher derivative terms.
 The overall effects are well described by the effective potential of the homogeneous case, after the initial dynamical evolution of the perturbations has died away.
 The perturbations of the field above the homogeneous value behave in a similar way to the GR case, with a similar decay rate of their amplitude before the mode freezes out.